| |

 and David W. Patten (h) discuss the

-actions of the Missouri presidents, appoint a committee to visit them >,
+actions of the Missouri presidents, appoint a committee to call on them,

 |